emu-russia/breaks/Breaks6502/BreaksDebug/Readme.md

 Just don't forget to switch back to Any CPU when you need to edit forms.
 Microsoft has a problem with this.

 It is also necessary to install all packages using NuGet (see packages.config).
-In fact, only System.Text.Json is needed, but it drags a whole bunch of junk along with it.

 ## Processor State Dump for Wiki